 The Sahel Alliance

-The Sahel countries—Mauritania, Mali, Niger, Burkina Faso and Chad—face many challenges, including chronic insecurity, rising extremism, a lack of economic prospects, and poor access to education, employment and essential services such as water and electricity.
+The Sahel region is full of potentials which makes this area a land of opportunity: human capital, natural resources, renewable energy potential… Unfortunately, several factors hinder its development: The G5 Sahel countries—Mauritania, Mali, Niger, Burkina Faso and Chad—face many challenges, including chronic insecurity, a lack of economic prospects, and poor access to education, employment and essential services such as water and electricity.
 Climate change is weakening the region even more.
 An appropriate reaction, one that would be rapidly effective in the field, was necessary to deal with this instable and fragile situation; a response taking security challenges into account, a response capable of ensuring the region’s lasting and sustainable development.

 Development partners and large international organizations provided the response to this double-edged challenge of security and development.
 In July 2017, France, Germany and the European Union announced the launch of the Sahel Alliance.
-They were quickly joined by the World Bank, the African Development Bank and the United Nations Development Programme.
-More recently, Italy, Spain, the United Kingdom, Luxembourg, Denmark and Netherlands have announced their membership.
+They were joined by the World Bank, the African Development Bank, the United Nations Development Programme, Italy, Spain, the United Kingdom, Luxembourg, Denmark, the Netherlands, the European Investment Bank, Norway and Sweden.

-In order to provide an appropriate, ambitious and effective response to the challenges facing the G5 Sahel member countries, the Sahel Alliance members decided to guide their work according to four key principles: targeting its fields of action; accountability between partners with regard to shared goals; new, innovative and more flexible modes of action; and a specific commitment to vulnerable and fragile zones.
+In order to provide an appropriate response to the challenges facing the G5 Sahel member countries, the Sahel Alliance members decided to guide their work according to four key principles: targeting its fields of action; accountability between partners with regard to shared goals; new, innovative and more flexible modes of action; and a specific commitment to vulnerable and fragile zones.

 The first principle is that projects are targeted in six priority fields: “education and youth employment”, “agriculture, rural development, food security”, “energy and climate”, “governance”, “decentralization and basic services” and “internal security”.
 Another cornerstone: the relationships between partners and G5 Sahel States are founded on an approach of mutual accountability, meaning that the goals to be achieved are defined, measured and shared by all partners.
 Next, to accelerate both their implementation and their effectiveness, the projects will adopt new modes of action, through innovative and more flexible financing methods and a diversification of the stakeholders implementing them (NGOs, local authorities, and the private sector).
 And, finally, the most vulnerable and fragile zones will be subject to particular attention.